VictoryfarmsKE/client-server-scripts/Client.md

 This script for the 'Stock Entry' form checks the stock levels of items in the `items` table.
 If the stock level of any item falls below a predefined threshold, it displays a notification to the user.
 This proactive alerting helps users manage inventory more effectively by drawing attention to low-stock items before they run out.

 -   **Doctype:** Stock Entry

-### **Server Methods Descriptions (Continued)**

-##### **Create Delivery Note**

-This method generates a delivery note based on the 'Sales Order' document.
-It validates the sales order status and ensures all required fields are filled.
-It then creates a new 'Delivery Note' document, copying relevant information such as customer details, item quantities, and delivery dates.
-This automation streamlines the order fulfillment process by quickly generating delivery notes for approved sales orders.

--   **Parameters:** `sales_order`
--   **Returns:** None (creates Delivery Note document)

-##### **Generate Purchase Invoice**

-This method generates a purchase invoice from a 'Purchase Order' document.
-It verifies the purchase order details and creates a new 'Purchase Invoice' document, transferring relevant data such as vendor information, item details, and amounts.
-This method ensures that purchase orders are accurately and efficiently converted into invoices for payment processing.

--   **Parameters:** `purchase_order`
--   **Returns:** None (creates Purchase Invoice document)

-##### **Update Delivery Status**

-This method updates the delivery status of items based on the 'Delivery Note' document.
-It iterates through the items in the delivery note and adjusts their delivery status in the system.
-This ensures that the status of each item is accurately reflected, aiding in tracking the progress of deliveries and maintaining up-to-date records.

--   **Parameters:** `delivery_note`
--   **Returns:** None (updates item delivery status)

-##### **Fetch Purchase Orders**

-This method retrieves purchase orders for a specific supplier and date range.
-It fetches all purchase orders that match the given criteria, compiling a list of orders with their details such as order date, items, and quantities.
-This data is then returned, providing a comprehensive view of purchase orders for the specified supplier and date range.

--   **Parameters:** `supplier`, `start_date`, `end_date`
--   **Returns:** List of purchase orders

 #### **21. Calculate Discount on Item Add**